-Our online offering is subject to Swiss data protection law as well as any applicable foreign data protection law, and in particular the General Data Protection Regulation (GDPR) of the European Union (EU).
-The EU acknowledges that Swiss data protection law guarantees adequate data protection.
+We are subject to Swiss data protection law and any applicable foreign data protection legislation, in particular that of the European Union (EU) via the General Data Protection Regulation (GDPR).
+The European Commission recognizes that Swiss data protection law ensures adequate data protection.

 Kongresshaus Zürich AG

 We will indicate if any other people are responsible for processing personal data in individual cases.